warriorone/DevCamp/HOL/dotnet/01-developer-environment/README.md

 In this hands-on lab, you learned how to:

-* Set up an Office365 developer subscription.
+* Set up a VSTS account.
 * Configure your Azure subscription for DevCamp.
 * Create an Azure Virtual Machine for development where you can carry out the following hands on labs.
 * Connect to the Azure Virtual Machine and configure it for development.